Walk Back in Time in Downtown LeadvilleApril 27, 2018

 Or that 70 square blocks of downtown’s shops, saloons, restaurants, and homes are designated a National Historic Landmark District?

 To learn even more interesting history, take the Leadville Downtown Walking Tour.
-You can find it in the Leadville/Lake County Heritage Guide.
-Or contact the Delaware Hotel about their ever-popular Leadville Safari Tours for fascinating tales and tours of local history.
+You can find it on p.
+12 of the Leadville/Lake County Heritage Guide.
+Or contact the Delaware Hotel about their ever-popular Leadville Safari Tours for fascinating tales and tours of local history, offered summer through early fall.

 Legendary Mining Magnates, Merchants, and a House with an Eye